Skip to content

 Bordeaux (5 minutes by car), Gironde

 Château Gassies in Nouvelle-Aquitaine carries working wine production with appellation bottles available for the wedding table.
 The estate sleeps up to 43 on-site, with seated capacity to 150 across the formal salon and the Caleche Courtyard and Orangerie Courtyard parterres.
 The estate sits five minutes by car from Bordeaux, with the oak grove clearing offering an outdoor ceremony space directly within the working vineyard.
 Weekend hire at €23,000 sits at the upper end for Nouvelle-Aquitaine; couples engage caterers from the recommended-vendor list with the estate's wine on the table.
-The working-wine-estate angle is the strongest editorial differentiator on this page for couples wanting the cellar to feature in the dinner experience and the vineyard to feature in the photography.
+The working wine estate speaks most to couples who want the cellar on the dinner table and the vineyard in the photography.

 Why We Love It